Collapse in Iraqi Kurdistan: US’s Plan C fails before it begins

 In Britain the Daily Telegraph – a reliable voice for the neocon regime change lobby in the US and Britain – is already complaining bitterly about the ‘betrayal’ of the Kurds.

 More harsh words were said on this same subject were made in a Press TV television debate by a US journalist who is a strong supporter of the Trump administration.
-Significantly it was Iran that he blamed for this turn of events, even though it was the Iraqi army – nominally still allied to the US – which drove the Kurds out of Kirkuk, not Iran.
+Significantly it was Iran that he blamed for this turn of events, even though it was the Iraqi army – nominally still allied to the US – not Iran, which drove the Kurds out of Kirkuk.

 In truth what the rapid unravelling of Plan C shows is the rapid decline of US power in this region.